Sport and Exercise Science

 BASES logo

-The BSc (Hons) Sport and Exercise Science course is endorsed by the British Association of Sport and Exercise (BASES) (excluding the strength and conditioning pathway).
+The BSc (Hons) Sport and Exercise Science course is endorsed by the British Association of Sport and Exercise (BASES).

 Video